tominabox1/Le-Chiffre-Keyboard/README.md

 Print them Top Down on the bed.
 The Incline bottom is printed with the top part down, and the USB bump is bridged.
 No supports needed.

-Optionally, an OLED bezel designed by u/bomtarnes can be printed and friction fitted (chiffoled3.stl).
+Optionally, for the P3D cases, an OLED bezel designed by u/bomtarnes can be printed and friction fitted (chiffoled3.stl).